sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 Navan is our source of truth for booking travel.
 All teammate travel must be booked through this platform to be considered within your travel budgets.
 Please refer to our [Navan](Navan.md) guide which covers topics including: account setup, how to book a trip, bookings policy, etc.

 For any additional questions, please reach out to Finance and the people Team at travel@sourcegraph.com.
-Also, you can post in #expense-inquiries via Slack.
+Also, you can post in #ask-finance via Slack.

 ## Budget template